 23 January 2013.
 The documentary ‘Blackfish‘, which looked at the harsh treatment of orca in captivity, is released.
 This fuels a public outcry and prompts for calls to stop keeping orca in captivity.

 17 March 2016.
 Due to public pressure, SeaWorld announces its company-wide policy to ban orca breeding.
-They also confirm (during the following days) that this will include ALL the orca held at Loro Parque in Spain (as they belong to SeaWorld) and in their three facilities (San Diego, San Antonio and Orlando) in the United States of America.
+They also confirm (during the following days) that this will include ALL the orca held at Loro Parque in Spain (as they belong to SeaWorld) and in their three facilities (San Diego, San Antonio and Orlando) in the USA.

 18 March 2016.
 Loro Parque makes an official statement that they do not agree with the Ban on Orca Breeding.
 Their opinion is that the “prevention of the reproduction of wild animals under human care is an action that goes against the very cycle of life and well-being of the animals.”
-They seem to conveniently overlook that the all zoos (including Loro Parque) actively control the breeding of their animals – for any number of reasons, including (but not limited to); preventing inbreeding, ensuring there is enough space, age of the animals and/or preventing offspring that are genetic hybrids.
-For those who are unaware, an orca is one of the most valuable animals (millions of dollars) in any marine entertainment facility, so breeding them, like Loro Parque has done, has a very real financial benefit.
+They seem to conveniently overlook that all zoos (including Loro Parque) actively control the breeding of their animals – for any number of reasons, including (but not limited to); preventing inbreeding, ensuring there is enough space, age of the animals and/or preventing offspring that are genetic hybrids.

 3 April 2017.
-First likely date that Morgan could conceive, based on the 95% chance of a gestation of 537.9 days.
+First likely date that Morgan conceived, based on the 95% chance of a gestation of 537.9 days.
 (See our Pregnancy Details page for calculations.)

 15 April 2017.
-Last likely date that Morgan could conceive, based on the 95% chance of a gestation of 526.5 days.
+Last likely date that Morgan conceived, based on the 95% chance of a gestation of 526.5 days.
 (See our Pregnancy Details page for calculations.)

 30 June 2017 /1 July 2017.
 First dates that transfer of ownership of SeaWorld orca to Loro Parque could have occurred.
 On 7 November 2017 (see that date below, for more details), SeaWorld officially states that during the financial quarter period ending 30 September 2017 it had a “contractual dispute” and therefore began legal negotiations with Loro Parque in order to terminate the loan of the six orca it had sent to Loro Parque.
 (You will recall that this contract had been in place since 2004).